 If you are planning to upgrade your Active Directory infrastructure to 2008 R2 and you still have external NT 4.0 trusts in place, you’ll need to make some decisions before you upgrade.
 Trust relationships are no longer supported between these two types of Windows domains.

 The work-around (cryptography algorithms compatible with Windows NT 4.0 policy) that have been available for previous versions of Active Directory are no longer supported.
-Please reference this Microsoft KB article for more information.
+Here is an excerpt from Microsoft KB article:

-This is probably a good thing which will force us to stop putting in place security measures simply to keep these unsupported domains online.
+This is probably a good thing that will force us to stop putting in place security measures simply to keep these unsupported domains online.